noschenk/noschenk.github.io/_posts/2018-12-07-how-to-write-and-publish-a-scientific-paper.md

 If the method has already be used in another publication, give the reference.
 If the method is quite new, add a few sentences to describe it.

-Figures and Tables can help a lot, both the reader and the author.
+**Figures and Tables** can help a lot, both the reader and the author.

 Don't include results in this section!

-As a control, give the methods to a collegue and ask if he/she would be able to reproduce the experiment.
+As a control, give the methods to a colleague and ask if he/she would be able to reproduce the experiment.
 It is quite common to forget a detail if you are too close to the work.

-The use of passive voice is allowed here, as the experimentor is not the important part.
+The use of passive voice is allowed here, as the experimenter is not the important part here.
 "We" is sometimes used, and some papers allow the use of "I" as well.

 # Chapter 12 - Results
+Results are written in **past tense**.

+First, give an overall description of the experiment, second, present the data.

+Present **representative data**, without repeating endlessly.
+Predigest data a bit instead of presenting every small result you got.

+**Numbers** can be given within a flowtext if there are not too many of them.
+Otherwise, a table or figure is a good choice.
+The variables that did not influence the reaction of your subject should be commented in a text, but do not need to be presented in a graph or table.

+*"The results should be short and sweet, without verbiage."*

+This section is mostly the shortest, especially if the surrounding sections, Materials and Methods and Discussion, are well-written.

+**No redundancy** in the Results section.
+Things which are shown in Figures and Tables do not need to be explained again in the text.

+Avoid usint "it" too much, *it* can make the text unclear.

+**Supplementing material** mostly contains information about results.

+# Chapter 13 - Discussion